 Education and Experience

-I have a Master’s degree in Psychology at the Faculty of Philosophy at the Comenius University, Bratislava.
+I have a Master’s degree in Psychology at the Faculty of Philosophy at the Comenius University, Bratislava (1993).

-My professional qualifications are the following: Exam of specialization in Clinical Psychology, registered Psychotherapist at the register of Psychotherapists of Slovak Republic, the European Certificate for Psychotherapy, the European Certificate of EMDR Practitioner and Consultant.
+My professional qualifications are the following: registered Psychotherapist at the Register of Psychotherapists of Slovak Republic (1999), the European Certificate for Psychotherapy (2000), specialization exam in Clinical Psychology (2004), the European Certificate of EMDR Practitioner (2008) and Consultant (2012).

 I had been working as a psychologist and psychotherapist in the field of clinical and counselling psychology for 24 years.
 I was strongly affected by my work for MSF (Médecins sans Frontières/2005-2008) where I took part in humanitarian long term missions in Pakistan (earthquake) and Uganda (chronic conflict) as a Mental Health officer.

 I have been working in Slovakia since then.
-During the counselling process I accompany my clients on their journey to their personal growth and to enjoyable life in the present despite whatever painful experiences the person might had to face in the past.
+During the counselling process I accompany my clients on their journey to their personal growth and to enjoyable life in the present.

 My Way of Work